HealthInfographic2.png

 Connecting mothers to essential services

-We facilitate access to health care by linking new mothers with local health services, including skilled birth attendants, immunization programs and nutritional support, ensuring they receive the care necessary for a healthy pregnancy and childbirth.
+We facilitate access to health care by linking new mothers with local health services, including skilled birth attendants, immunization programs and nutritional support, ensuring that they receive the care necessary for a healthy pregnancy and childbirth.

 Featured Projects